 While our theoretical framework focuses on the sum of prediction changes across subgroup distributions, for comparison purposes with DP-FERMI, we used overall accuracy as a utility metric.
 The final results are presented in Tables \ref{tab:Adult_Eps_3_PRV}, \ref{tab:Adult_Eps_9_PRV}, \ref{tab:Credit_Eps_3_PRV}, and \ref{tab:Credit_Eps_9_PRV}.
 All of the results are averages over 10 trials.
 We remark that DP-FERMI offers two privacy options: one for sensitive attributes and another for all features.
 We used noise parameters for all-feature privacy in DP-FERMI to compare fairly with Algorithm \ref{algorithm2}.

-In the Adult dataset, as shown in Table \ref{tab:Adult_Eps_3_PRV}, Algorithm \ref{algorithm2} achieves accuracy 0.7766.
-Setting $\lambda$ at 1.8, DP-FERMI achieves a comparable accuracy (0.7770) but exhibits a statistical parity gap twice as large as Algorithm \ref{algorithm2}'s guarantee.
-Table \ref{tab:Adult_Eps_9_PRV} illustrates that Algorithm \ref{algorithm2} and DP-FERMI with $\lambda=1.7$ achieve a similar accuracy, yet Algorithm \ref{algorithm2} exhibits a smaller statistical parity gap (0.0095) compared to DP-FERMI (0.0130).
+In the Adult dataset, as shown in Table \ref{tab:Adult_Eps_3_PRV}, Algorithm \ref{algorithm2} achieves accuracy 0.7763.
+Setting $\lambda$ at 1.8, DP-FERMI achieves a comparable accuracy (0.7770) but exhibits a statistical parity gap more than twice as large as what is guaranteed by Algorithm \ref{algorithm2}.
+Table \ref{tab:Adult_Eps_9_PRV} illustrates that Algorithm \ref{algorithm2} and DP-FERMI with $\lambda=1.7$ achieve similar accuracy, yet Algorithm \ref{algorithm2} exhibits a smaller statistical parity gap (0.0091) compared to DP-FERMI (0.0121).
 Altogether, these tables empirically underscore that applying Algorithm \ref{algorithm2} to the Adult dataset results in a better fairness guarantee while maintaining similar privacy and accuracy guarantees.

 Similar trends are observed in the Credit Card dataset.
-Table \ref{tab:Credit_Eps_3_PRV} displays Algorithm \ref{algorithm2} achieving an accuracy of 0.7893, closely matched by DP-FERMI with an accuracy of 0.7899 at $\lambda=0.1$.
-However, the statistical parity gap of Algorithm \ref{algorithm2} is less than half that of DP-FERMI (0.0093 compared to 0.0212).
-As shown in Table \ref{tab:Credit_Eps_9_PRV}, Algorithm \ref{algorithm2} and DP-FERMI with $\lambda = 0.3$ attain similar accuracy, yet Algorithm \ref{algorithm2} exhibits a statistical parity gap of 0.0046, nearly a fourth of DP-FERMI's 0.0182.
+Table \ref{tab:Credit_Eps_3_PRV} displays Algorithm \ref{algorithm2} achieving an accuracy of 0.7844, closely matched by DP-FERMI with an accuracy of 0.7846 at $\lambda=0.2$.
+However, the statistical parity gap of Algorithm \ref{algorithm2} is less than half that of DP-FERMI (0.0086 compared to 0.0193).
+As shown in Table \ref{tab:Credit_Eps_9_PRV}, Algorithm \ref{algorithm2} and DP-FERMI with $\lambda = 1$ attain similar accuracy, yet Algorithm \ref{algorithm2} exhibits a statistical parity gap of 0.0056, nearly half of DP-FERMI's 0.0105.
 We provide comprehensive descriptions of the datasets, training processes, and additional results in \nameref{appendix_experiments}.

 This appendix is organized into two sections: \nameref{proofs}, containing proofs of our theoretical results; and \nameref{appendix_experiments}, providing in-depth information about the experimental setup, datasets used, and supplementary experiments.